ab-2019blr/simpleprojects/StockMarketApp/doc/srs_document.md

 ## 2. System Overview

 ### 2.1 System Purpose
-The Indian Stock Market Analytics Application is designed to:
+The Indian Stock Market Application is designed to:
 - Provide real-time market data and analytics for Indian equity markets
 - Enable sophisticated technical and fundamental analysis
 - Support portfolio tracking and performance monitoring